Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 1524579_10201610465323140_749917749_n

-I mentioned at the start of this blog that 19-year-old Kat felt something shift when she entered Costa Rica.
+I mentioned at the start of this blog that 19-year-old self felt something shift when she entered Costa Rica.
 Scared and excited, this beautiful country changed my mindset to a more open outlook.
 I wasn’t as scared to travel and I knew I wanted to experience more cultures.

-Traveling is a true passion of mine but meeting people and creating bonds with them is an even stronger passion.
+Traveling is a true passion of mine, but meeting people and creating bonds with them is an even stronger passion.
 Since Costa Rica, I’ve traveled to many other places within and outside of the United States.
 I plan to keep exploring while making connections and sharing them on this blog.

 Latest from the Blog